Flock Together

 Audrianna had been expecting a hesitant knock and footsteps that dragged, so Bryluen’s sharp rap on the door and brisk stride upon its opening came as a surprise.

 “You won’t BELIEVE this,” she said to the room at large before anyone had managed a greeting, “Like, honestly, I know he’s TROUBLED, but sometimes there’s no excuse for how he acts and this is a new low!”
 She tossed her long, dark hair over her shoulder.
-“Kohao’s alive, which of course we’re all glad for regardless—but they found him just sitting in a park; he’d been dragging this all on for the attention!”
+“Kato’s alive, which of course we’re all glad for regardless—but they found him just sitting in a park; he’d been dragging this all on for the attention!”

 “What?”
 Gabe croaked.
 His voice was stuck between grief and confusion, but there was something incredulous beneath the surface.
 His brow furrowed.